RocketRace/code-guessing/43/README.md

 *Relevant files:* `spiro.m`

-This entry is written in Matlab, everyone's favorite programming language.
+This entry is written in Matlab and APL, two languages which are best friends.